Focal Segmental Glomerulosclerosis (FSGS)

 - Statins to lower the cholesterol level

-- Maintaining a healthy diet: Correct amounts of protein and fluid intake according to your nephrologist’s recommendations.
-A healthy diet consists of low salt with emphasis on fruits and vegetables, low in saturated fat and cholesterol.
-A low salt diet may help with swelling
+- Maintaining a healthy diet and regulating protein and fluid intake according to your nephrologist's recommendations.
+A healthy diet consists of low-sodium foods with an emphasis on fruits and vegetables that are low in saturated fat and cholesterol.

 - Not smoking